Brian Kilmeade

-Brian Kilmeade (born May 7, 1964) is an American television and radio presenter and political commentator for Fox News.
+Brian Kilmeade (born May 7, 1964) is an American conservative television and radio presenter and political commentator for Fox News.
 On weekdays, he co-hosts the morning show Fox & Friends and he hosts the Fox News Radio program The Brian Kilmeade Show.
 On weekends, he hosts One Nation with Brian Kilmeade, which premiered in 2022.
 He has also authored or co-authored non-fiction and fiction books.

 Early life and education

 Kilmeade, born in 1964 in Massapequa, New York, is the second son of Marie Rose Kilmeade and James Kilmeade Jr., who married in 1960.
 Brian's father was born in 1931, the son of James Kilmeade Sr., who was born in 1905 in Longford, Ireland, immigrated to New York in 1925, and became a U.S. citizen in 1930.
 His mother was born in 1934 in Ozone Park and raised in St. Albans, Queens.

 After graduating from Massapequa High School in 1982, Kilmeade attended LIU Post in Brookville, New York, and graduated with a Bachelor of Arts in 1986.